willquinn/legend-data-monitor/docs/source/manuals/inspect_plots.rst

             └──phy
                 └── ...

-One way to open it and inspect the saved objects is to do
+One way to open it and inspect the saved objects for a given channel, eg. ID='4', is to do

 .. code-block:: python
   import shelve